 Identifying sources of recruitment is an important step in the course of the recruitment process.
-Question B.6 investigate the used sources to professional recruit.
+Question B.6 investigates the used sources for the recruitment of professionals.
 The most used sources are "Announcement on the company's website" and "Word of mouth" followed by "Private employment agencies" and "Recruiting employees from other companies".
 Collaboration with secondary schools and universities is at the third place, followed by "on-line social networks" and finally "national employment job matching services".

-3.4.4 Most important professional skills for ICT specialist
+3.4.4 Most important professional skills for an ICT specialist

-To better understand current industry needs we investigated (question B.8) which professional skills are most important for an ICT specialist: software specialist, hardware specialist, system and security specialist, quality, test and certification specialist, operations and maintenance specialist, and project management.
+To better understand current industry needs, we investigated (question B.8) which professional skills are most important for an ICT specialist: software specialist, hardware specialist, system and security specialist, quality, test and certification specialist, operations and maintenance specialist, and project management.

-Figure 31: Most important professional skills for ICT specialist.
+Figure 31: Most important professional skills for an ICT specialist.